The Ilgen Model: Why Feedback Reception Is a Recipient Problem

 The relevant Wikipedia overview is at Wikipedia: Feedback.

-Of all the Big Five dimensions, Neuroticism (Depth in Cèrcol's framework) is the most powerful predictor of defensive feedback reception.
-The mechanism is not complicated: feedback, particularly critical feedback, is a social threat stimulus.
-Individuals high in Depth have chronically elevated threat sensitivity — their threat-detection systems activate more readily, more intensely, and are slower to return to baseline.
+Of all the Big Five dimensions, Neuroticism (Depth in Cèrcol's framework) is the one most often nominated as the predictor of defensive feedback reception.
+The proposed mechanism is not complicated: feedback, particularly critical feedback, is a social threat stimulus.
+Individuals high in Depth have chronically elevated threat sensitivity, their threat-detection systems activate more readily, more intensely, and are slower to return to baseline.

-In feedback contexts, this means that high-Depth individuals experience critical assessment not just as information but as danger.
-The emotional response — anxiety, shame, defensive self-protection — is automatic, not calculated.
+In feedback contexts, this would mean that high-Depth individuals experience critical assessment not just as information but as danger.
+The emotional response, anxiety, shame, defensive self-protection, is automatic rather than calculated.
 It precedes reflection.
 And once that response is activated, cognitive processing of the feedback content becomes significantly impaired.
 The person is managing the threat, not processing the information.
 For a full account of what this dimension involves, see What is Neuroticism: understanding emotional depth at work.

 The implication for feedback delivery is not that high-Depth individuals cannot receive critical feedback.
-It is that the delivery conditions matter enormously.
-Separating the feedback from any implicit threat to the relationship, grounding the feedback in observable behaviour rather than character, and allowing processing time before expecting response all significantly improve reception in high-Depth recipients.
+It is that the delivery conditions plausibly matter more for them than for anyone else.
+Separating the feedback from any implicit threat to the relationship, grounding the feedback in observable behaviour rather than character, and allowing processing time before expecting a response are all cheap to do and consistent with what the dimension is.

-At moderate Discipline levels, feedback is received well — high-Discipline individuals are goal-oriented, value accurate self-assessment, and are motivated to improve.
-But at very high Discipline levels, the picture changes.
-Individuals very high in Conscientiousness have typically built strong, well-organised self-concepts around competence and reliability.
-Critical feedback that challenges these self-concepts is experienced not just as data about performance but as a threat to a core identity.
-The higher the Discipline score, the more self-defining the role of "competent, reliable person" — and the more costly the admission that one has fallen short of one's own standards.
+There is a plausible counterweight that the evidence does not settle.
+Individuals very high in Conscientiousness typically build well-organised self-concepts around competence and reliability, and critical feedback that challenges those self-concepts may be experienced as a threat to identity rather than as data about performance.
+The higher the Discipline score, the more self-defining the role of "competent, reliable person", and the more costly the admission of having fallen short of one's own standards.

 Bond (Agreeableness): When Warm Agreement Means Nothing Changed

-High Agreeableness (Bond) produces a different and equally important failure mode in feedback reception: acquiescence.
-High-Bond individuals are motivated by social harmony and tend to respond to feedback in ways that preserve the relationship — nodding, agreeing, expressing gratitude.
+High Agreeableness (Bond) is associated with a different and equally important failure mode in feedback conversations: acquiescence.
+High-Bond individuals are motivated by social harmony and tend to respond to feedback in ways that preserve the relationship, nodding, agreeing, expressing gratitude.
 The problem is that this response can be entirely genuine interpersonally and entirely disconnected from actual behaviour change.

-For managers, this creates a specific challenge: the feedback session that felt most successful — where the recipient was warm, engaged, and seemed genuinely appreciative — may have been the one with the lowest actual impact.
-Following up on specific, observable behaviour change after a time period is not distrust; it is a corrective for the high-Bond acquiescence pattern.
+For managers, that argues for a procedural response rather than a diagnostic one: the feedback session that felt most successful, where the recipient was warm, engaged, and seemed genuinely appreciative, is exactly the one whose impact you cannot read from the room.
+Following up on specific, observable behaviour change after a defined interval is not distrust.
+It is the only way to find out, for any recipient.

 Personality-Specific Feedback Delivery: Five Practical Adaptations

 Effective feedback is not a single communication style applied uniformly.
-It is a flexible practice adjusted to the personality of the recipient.
+It is a flexible practice adjusted to the person receiving it.
+What follows is practice rather than proof: the adaptations are consistent with the evidence above and cost little to try, and none of them has been tested as an intervention.

 For high-Depth (Neuroticism) recipients: establish relational safety before delivering critical content; separate feedback from any implicit evaluation of the person's worth; allow silence and processing time; avoid urgency language that amplifies threat activation.